 Beyond tuna day, and the range of fish, come to Sushi Jin so the sushi godfather can take care of you like you’re his cousin’s favorite tailor.
 We once watched him build a piece of miso-cured sujiko (salmon roe still in its sack).
 Just as he finished explaining that the piece is only fresh for three weeks out of the year, an indie acoustic cover of “Yesterday” by The Beatles started to play from the speakers.
 His arms swung back and forth dramatically as he sculpted a red vinegar rice ball, and then finally onto our plate like he was transferring a newborn from a crib.

-While you might have cheaper or more deluxe omakase experiences elsewhere in the city, no one will make you feel as taken care of as the chef at Sushi Jin.
+While you might have cheaper or more deluxe sushi omakase experiences elsewhere in the city, no sushi chef will make you feel as taken care of as the godfather of Sushi Jin.